markusmoenig/Eldiron-Web/content/screens_widgets/_index.md

 **Text widgets** display text on the screen and can include **static content** or **dynamic placeholders** for player or game data.

 Text is entered in the `text` field using a multiline string.
-You can insert dynamic values using placeholders like `{PLAYER.STR}` or `{PLAYER.DEX}`, which will be replaced at runtime.
+You can insert dynamic values using placeholders like `{PLAYER.STR}` or `{PLAYER.DEX}`, which will be replaced at runtime. `{PLAYER.FUNDS}` gets replaced by the player funds in the base currency.

 You can customize the **font**, **size**, **line spacing**, and **color** of the text.